 This site is the official portal to Fleischer Studios: a celebration of the talented artists whose work continues to brighten all our lives; a growing archive documenting the origins and history of Fleischer Studios; and a glimpse into what the future holds for all things Fleischer!

 The seeds for what would eventually become Fleischer Studios were planted in 1915 with an idea, a clown suit and a year of painstaking work that would change the look of animated cartoons forever.
-Learn more about our fascinating history here!
+Learn more here!

 Enjoy this rare and wonderful selection of photos, drawings, newspaper clippings and other imagery from the Fleischer Studios family collection, including a number of photos have been in private ownership for many decades!